bobisjan/website/README.md

 - `yarn start`
 - Visit your app at [http://localhost:4200](http://localhost:4200).
+- Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

 ### Code Generators

-Make use of the many generators for code, try `yarn ember help generate` for more details
+Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests